yesimviolet/violets-Space-Marine-1-mod-tools/README.md

 ## sm1 dcm import export

-Which is a blender importer and exporter for sm1 DCM models That also includes a custom shader created by me and it also will auto import the textures set up the shader automatically as well
+Which is a blender 5.0.1 and above importer and exporter for sm1 DCM models That also includes a custom shader created by me and it also will auto import the textures set up the shader automatically as well And to install just install the zip like any other add on

 ## smoppc.exe and .bat by santos